aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/inference/core-placement.rst

    control of all cores for a single process.
 2. For applications using multiple processes, default core placement should be used in conjunction with ``NEURON_RT_NUM_CORES`` (:ref:`torch_neuronx_placement_default`)
-3. For more granular control, then the experimental explicit placement APIs may be used (:ref:`torch_neuronx_placement_explicit`).
+3. For more granular control, then the beta explicit placement APIs may be used (:ref:`torch_neuronx_placement_explicit`).

 .. contents:: Table of Contents